Étoile Sportive du Sahel: Local and continental return (2013–2019)

 With the arrival of Algerian coach Kheïreddine Madoui, the team reached the final of the Tunisian Cup before losing to the Club Africain 4–1 in addition to the end of the season in third place despite the equal points with Club Africain before the deduction is based on direct confrontations.
 After that, Chiheb Ellili was hired but he did not stay much after the Champions League exit to Espérance in the quarterfinals with difficulty.
 The Belgian coach Georges Leekens did not survive because of the unconfirmed results in the Tunisian league.
 Roger Lemerre was relegated by the management, improving the team's results to finish second in the league, just two points from the top, and managed to reach the final of Tunisia Cup.
 Outside of Tunisia, the team managed to qualify for the semi-finals of the 2019 CAF Confederation Cup after beating Al-Hilal of Sudan before they struggled out against Zamalek.
 In addition, the team succeeded in winning the Arab Club Champions Cup for the first time in its history after beating Al-Ramtha of Jordan in the first round, and the two Moroccan clubs of Casablanca: Wydad and Raja, then Al-Merrikh of Sudan in the semi-final before winning the final in Hazza bin Zayed Stadium at Al Ain in UAE, after beating Al-Hilal of Saudi Arabia 2–1 to win $6 million.

 Decline and away from the stadium (2019–present)

 The 2–0 victory over Club Africain in June 2019 was the last match held at the Stade Olympique de Sousse before its closure and the launch of its expansion, which coincided with the team's decline in results.
+During the renovation period, the team was obliged to play its home matches at the Bou Ali Lahouar Stadium in Hammam Sousse.

+The stadium was reopened on 4 May 2022 during the second fixture of the playoff phase of the 2021–22 season, which ended in a 1–1 draw against CS Sfaxien.

 Rivalries

 The Tunisian classico is a football match between Étoile Sportive du Sahel and the other major Tunisian clubs: Espérance Sportive de Tunis (EST), Club Africain (CA) and Club Sportif Sfaxien (CSS).
 This denomination is inspired by the Spanish El Clásico between Real Madrid and FC Barcelona.

-In terms of location, ESS are quite an isolated club, so games against US Monastir, ES Hammam-Sousse (just north of Sousse) and CS M'saken are considered local derbies.
+In terms of location, ESS are quite an isolated club, so games against US Monastir (USM) are considered local derbies.